 We tried sea bass “lavraki” in Greek), which was very tasty.
 Of course, we also ordered a Greek salad, which was served here with boiled eggs.
 The fried zucchini very nicely, but we didn’t like feta saganaki.
 After dinner, we got a few cakes at the expense of the house.
 The prices are similar to other places, so the dinner for two adults and a child cost us around € 30.
 Keep in mind that we ordered fish, which is never cheap in taverns.

 7. Tavern “Panorama” (Kalamitsi)

 If it is too warm for you at the beach and you need freshness, visit the tavern “Panorama”, which is located above the beach Kalamitsi and has an amazing view of it.

-The ambience of the restaurant, decorated with elements reminding you of ancient Greece, is very pleasant.
+The ambiance of the restaurant, decorated with elements reminding you of ancient Greece, is very pleasant.
 Everything is in flowers.
-There are two parts of the restaurant.
+There are two parts to the restaurant.
 We had lunch in the shade, while the wind was blowing, so we didn’t even feel the intense heat that day.
 In front of the restaurant is a souvenir shop, and next to it a small chapel, all in oleanders.
 About 50m from the tavern there is a path from which you can observe an amazing panorama.

 We tried chicken gyros and Greek salad.
 The portions are large and delicious.
-After lunch we ordered Greek yogurt with honey, a delicious Greek specialty.
+After lunch, we ordered Greek yogurt with honey, a delicious Greek specialty.
 However, we did not like it here.
 The taste was good, but the honey was a bit “sugary”.
-After lunch we got a slice of watermelon, which was a complete hit.
+After lunch, we got a slice of watermelon, which was a complete hit.
 Although the view is breathtaking, the prices are not drastically higher than in other places.
 The lunch we had, for two adults and a child, cost us € 20.